 To generate C or C++ code from Simulink® models that include a Stateflow® chart, you must use Simulink Coder™.
 In addition to Simulink Coder, you may use Embedded Coder® to further enhance the generated code.
 Embedded Coder enhancements make your code more readable, more compact, and faster to execute.

-When you generate code for a target, Stateflow automatically parses the Stateflow machine, which evaluates the graphical and nongraphical objects and data in each Stateflow machine against the supported chart notation and the action language syntax.
-For more information, see Detect Common Modeling Errors During Chart Simulation.
+When you generate code for a target, the Stateflow parser evaluates the graphical and nongraphical objects and data in each Stateflow machine against the supported chart notation and the action language syntax.
+For more information, see Detect Common Modeling Errors During Simulation.

 Hardware-in-the-loop (HIL) testing

 Using Simulink Coder also allows you access to Classic Accelerator and Rapid Accelerator modes.
 Accelerator modes work by generating target code, which is then used for execution.
 For more information about these modes, see How Acceleration Modes Work (Simulink).